Agnes of Hesse-Kassel

-Agnes of Hesse-Kassel (14 May 1606 in Kassel - 28 May 1650 in Dessau) was a princess of Hesse-Kassel by birth and by marriage Princess of Anhalt-Dessau.
+Agnes of Hesse-Kassel (14 May 1606 - 28 May 1650) was a princess of Hesse-Kassel by birth and by marriage Princess of Anhalt-Dessau.

 Life

-Agnes was a daughter of Landgrave Maurice of Hesse-Kassel (1572-1632) from his second marriage to Juliane of Nassau-Siegen (1587-1643), the daughter of Count John VII of Nassau-Siegen.
+Agnes was a daughter of Landgrave Maurice of Hesse-Kassel from his second marriage to Juliane of Nassau-Siegen, the daughter of Count John VII of Nassau-Siegen.
 She was raised together with her siblings.
 She spoke six languages and composed music.

-On 18 May 1623 she married Prince John Casimir of Anhalt-Dessau (1596-1660).
+On 18 May 1623 she married Prince John Casimir of Anhalt-Dessau.
 During the Thirty Years' War, she managed to soften the plight of Anhalt-Dessau by negotiating with the generals, both orally and in writing.
 She was considered a keen economist and mathematician.
 In 1645, she built a fortified house in Nischwitz, which was later developed into Oranienbaum Castle.

 Issue

 From her marriage Agnes had the following children: